apiad/dungen/games/tutorials/01-basics.md

         message: The door is locked.
 Maybe that rusty key opens it? close drawer: !Goto
         to: start
-      take key: !Goto
+      take key: !Actions
+        - !Message
+           message: You take the rusty key and place it in your pocket.
+        - !Goto
           to: has-key
 ```

 Once the player obtains the key, we are ready to let him open the door.
 Hence, in this new state the `open door` action is a `Goto` to the corresponding `victory` state: